Eloise Gardener

 "Eloise Gardener" is the seventh episode of the seventh season and the 140th episode overall of the American fantasy-drama series Once Upon a Time.
 Written by David H. Goodman & Brigitte Hales and directed by Alex Kalymnios, it premiered on ABC in the United States on November 17, 2017.

-In the episode, the first of a two-hour outing, Hook's encounter with Rapunzel and its ties to Alice is revealed in a flashback, while Rogers search for a missing woman comes into play in the present day, and Ivy's scheme to take down Victoria accelerates into disarray.
+In the episode, Hook's encounter with Rapunzel and its ties to Alice is revealed in a flashback, while Rogers search for a missing woman comes into play in the present day, and Ivy's scheme to take down Victoria accelerates into disarray.

 Plot

 Opening sequence

 The Witch's secret garden and a magic stone is featured in the background.

 In the Characters' Past

 In the Wish Realm, shortly after Snow White and Prince Charming have stopped Regina from casting her curse, Regina approaches Hook to inform him of the turn of events and tells him that she's in need of magic if they are to have any hope of carrying out their planned missions.
 Hook agrees to venture off into another realm to obtain magic for her from a witch.

 Upon reaching the top of the witch's tower, Hook finds a woman named Rapunzel, who claims to have been magically locked in the tower by the witch and instructs him to locate a golden flower that could help the both of them.
 While in the garden, Hook and Smee awaken a giant gnome but are able to find the flower.
 Hook sends Smee back to the crew, while he goes back to Rapunzel and offers his assistance.
 Rapunzel thanks him, but suddenly starts seducing him, and they have intercourse.
 The next morning, a baby appears in the tower as Rapunzel reveals herself to have been the witch Gothel in disguise.
 Gothel explains to Hook that the baby is a product of their night together and that she had planned it so that she could escape, as the tower's spell requires someone in her bloodline to be left behind in her place.
 Gothel jumps out of the tower and leaves Hook and the baby behind.

 Hook returns to his crew and decides to hand over the Jolly Roger to Smee, as he tells Regina that he's calling off his mission against the Dark One to deal with a more important matter.
 He returns to the tower to raise his newborn daughter, whom he decides to name Alice, after his mother.